-The 1km square count has been calculated from the UK count of 1km squares where the species has been recorded.
+The 1km square population count has been calculated from the UK count of 1km squares where the species has been recorded.
 This is a minimum count because it only includes number of recorded occupied 1km squares.
+The difference in population size between reporting rounds is most attributable to a change in methodology, although more data are also available.

-UK population estimates have been derived from the estimate in Mathews et. al., 2018.
-The new estimate, taken from Mathews et. al. (2018) is considered to be more robust than the previous estimate.
+The estimates by Harris et. al (1995) for the previous reporting rounds were based on expert judgement and extrapolation from limited field surveys.
+The 1995 population estimate for GB was based on very limited information.
+The new estimate, taken from Mathews et al. (2018) is considered to be more robust.
 The current population (in individuals) is considered to be approximately equal to the FRP and is sufficient to maintain a viable population.